 In past years, GAB has organized a Speak Out, created a 4th of July float in honor of real beauty, and met for social events like pot luck dinners and bowling.
 In 2006, two GAB girls took on the Kmart corporation and got offensive t-shirts making light of violence against girls removed from shelves of stores across the country.
-Most recently, some of the GAB girls have been involved in creating GWAVE (Girls With Active Voices Everywhere), a ‘zine for and by girls.
+After that, some of the GAB girls created GWAVE (Girls With Active Voices Everywhere), a ‘zine for and by girls.
 Changing attitudes and giving girls a space where they can be loud is what we’re about.

 Many of the members also create content for the girl website “Powered By Girl,” a girl-driven activist movement that uses satire, humor, and a passion for social media to talk back to sexism and sexualization in the media.
 We’re working together to demand more creative, more diverse, and more positive images of girls and women.